Validation methodology on real data of reversible Kalman Filter for state estimation with Manifold: Abstract

 \section{Abstract}

 This work extends a previous study that introduced an algorithm for state estimation on manifolds within the framework of the Kalman filter.
 Its objective is to address the limitations of the earlier approach.
 The reversible Kalman filter was designed to provide a methodology for evaluating the accuracy of existing Kalman filter variants with arbitrary precision on synthetic data.
 It has favorable numerical properties on synthetic data, achieving arbitrary precision without relying on the small-velocity assumption and depending only on sensor noise.
 However, its application to real data encountered difficulties related to measurement noise, which was mitigated using a heuristic.
 In particular, the heuristic involved an event detection step switching between reversible Kalman filter and classical Kalman variant at chosen moments.
 In the present work, we propose a study of this detection step and propose a methodology to prove at which moment the reversible Kalman approach improves on classical multiplicative variant.
-In particular, we propose a metric allowing one to discriminate situations in real-world scenarios where it behaves better than classical approach.